Uncle's Dream: Background

 Researchers have not been able to establish an exact date for the start of work on Uncle's Dream.
-Dostoevsky sent the finished manuscript to the Russkoye Slovo in January 1859.
+Dostoevsky sent the finished manuscript to Russkoye Slovo in January 1859.
 In March, the story was already printed.
 Subsequently, recalling the history of its creation, Dostoevsky admitted: "I wrote it in Siberia [...] solely with the aim of starting in the literary field again, and terribly afraid of censorship (as a former exile).
 That is why I involuntarily wrote that little thing of dove-like mildness and wonderful innocence."